 But in reality, it’s not safe to assume that everyone has the same understanding of your existing pricing tactics.
 That’s why I encourage clients to use this time to go over the findings of the As-Is analysis and refresh everyone on the existing pricing strategy.

 The second goal of this solution session is to create the first draft of the previously mentioned framework.
 This requires good knowledge of your business from sales and segment managers, combined with pricing knowledge on options and viable alternatives.
 Use all the talent in your organization to develop a strategy that matches your commercial objective and consumer expectations.

 When you know the levers of your framework, you can work on the business rules and create what I call the To-Be situation: how should your pricing work in the future?
 This involves setting the levers of your framework and finding the right calibration based on all the information you have available.

 After you’ve set your business rules and are internally aligned, the fun really starts.
 You can take those rules and put them into a tool like Omnia to start testing what works and what doesn’t.

 What does it bring me?
 Recent input from a case study

 If you have a large product assortment, it’s most practical to use pricing software like Omnia to implement your pricing strategy.

-Recently, I worked with a retail customer to set up their pricing strategy, which they implemented in Omnia.
+Recently, I worked with Profile to set up their pricing strategy, which they implemented in Omnia.
 The pricing software helped them (dynamically) set prices, and save time by doing so.
 At the same time, it contributes to future iterations of the pricing strategy, based on realized data points and competitive behavior.